 Individual users connect through devices known as thin clients to establish remote desktop connections without the full power and cost associated with a regular workstation.
 This simplifies IT costs and management in offices with many employees by centralizing individual workstations.
 Remote desktop is also very useful in schools and other similar organizations.

 A central data repository is immensely useful in any organization that creates content, but it can be problematic to access if the storage devices that hold the data are formatted for a specific operating system.

 Storage virtualization alleviates that problem by presenting the data to each computer in the format it expects while storing it in a generic, compatible format that minimizes data loss.

-- Allows for multiple clients to access the same data (as any networked storage would) without having to manage the technical details of how that data is stored.
+- Accessible: Allows for multiple clients to access the same data (as any networked storage would) without having to manage the technical details of how that data is stored.

 We’ve discussed ways to virtualize servers, workstations, and network-attached storage, but what about virtualizing networks and the devices that connect them together?
 Many network devices that are used physically can be virtualized to minimize cost and make management easier:

 - Load Balancers: Distribute requests among multiple (physical or virtual) servers to ensure consistent performance.

 - Firewalls: Filter incoming and outgoing requests to block any malicious or unwanted traffic.

 - Intrusion Detection Systems: Monitor networks to detect suspicious activity.